The short version

 Here, you’ll click Add New Registration, enter your recipient’s name and SSN, and check “This is a gift.”

-4. Purchase the Bonds
+4. Purchase the savings bonds

-Once you purchase the bonds, you’ll receive a confirmation email, and the bonds will typically be added to your account within 24 hours.
+Once you purchase the savings bonds, you’ll receive a confirmation email, and the bonds will typically be added to your account within 24 hours.
 In my experience, they appeared by the morning of the next business day.

 Do note, however, that your gift recipient has not received the bonds yet.
 They’ve been purchased and registered in their name, but they can’t access them without a TreasuryDirect account.
 We’ll create an account for them in Step 6.